SaiCode-DEV/foodsharing/docs/de/it-tasks.md

 3. We are especially happy if you drop by in our [Slack Chat](https://slackin.yunity.org "programmer's chat") and we find together with you possible tasks and fields of activity in IT for you in the channel *#foodsharing-dev*.
 4. If you are unsure or don't understand the English programmer pages, you are welcome to send us an email or approach [Jonathan](https://foodsharing.de/profile/132347 "Jonathan's profile").
 We'll try to help you.

-We would also be happy to receive an email to [it@foodsharing.network](mailto:it@foodsharing.network) and to talk about how you can get involved.
+We would also be happy to receive an email to [support@foodsharing.network](mailto:support@foodsharing.network) and to talk about how you can get involved.

 ## Isn't there some kind of nerdy listing in tech speak that states, what is needed?